-Goina Concern
+Going Concern

-Further to ongoing global COVID19 pandemic and possibility of economic instability, the Trustees are satisfied that the charity has adequate resources and liquidity to continue with their operations for the foreseeable future.
+The Trustees are satisfied that the charity has adequate resources and liquidity to continue with their operations for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing the financial statements as outlined in the Statement of Directors' Responsibilities on page 1.